William-Thompson12/Buckets/README.md

                 - Each with a basic summary and links to socials.

             - History of NBA
-                - Bootstrap "" containg summary of the nba by the decade in a easy to read format.
+                - Bootstrap "Listgroup" containg summary of the nba by the decade in a easy to read format.

             - NBA Rules
                 - Iframe connected to the onclick of button "rule-expand" to display on click.